kamarambi/espa-api/docs/AVAILABLE-PRODUCTS.md

 * MODIS 09 series is at SR
 * MODIS 13 series is at NDVI/EVI
 * MODIS 11 series is at LST

-GOES-ABI products are provisional and not available to the public at this time.